Skip to main content

 Pregnancy

-There are no available data on eflapegrastim-xnst use in pregnant women; however, data from published studies with use of other recombinant human granulocyte colony-stimulating factor (rhG-CSF) products in pregnant women have not identified any drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
+No available data on use in pregnant females; however, data from published studies with the use of other rhG-CSF products in pregnant females have not identified any drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.

 Lactation

-There are no data on the presence of eflapegrastim-xnst in human milk, the effects on the breastfed child, or the effects on milk production.
-Endogenous granulocyte colony-stimulating factor (G-CSF) is present in human milk.
-Other recombinant human granulocyte colony-stimulating factor (rhG-CSF) products are present in human milk at low levels and are not orally absorbed by infants.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for eflapegrastim-xnst and any potential adverse effects on the breastfed child from eflapegrastim-xnst or from the underlying maternal condition.
+No data on the presence of eflapegrastim-xnst in human milk, the effects on the breast-fed child, or the effects on milk production.
+Endogenous G-CSF is present in human milk.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for eflapegrastim-xnst and any potential adverse effects on the breast-fed child from eflapegrastim-xnst or from the underlying maternal condition.

 Pediatric Use